tedneward/Azgaarnoth/Religions/Pantheon/Daghda.md

 ## Dogma
 Daghda holds sway over the earth's yearly cycle of growth and decay.
 Farmers in particular revere her, offering special prayers and sacrifices to her at planting, throughout the growing season, and at harvest time.
 Daghda urges her followers to treat the earth with care and respect, and she dictates agricultural procedures to ensure the continued fertility of the soil, such as rotating crops and leaving fields fallow.

-## Appearance, Manifestations
-She appears as a motherly woman, draped in robes the color of vegetation: lush green in the spring and summer, gold in autumn, and brown or black in winter which is when she mourns for the natural world's retreat into the cold.